Shi-Yueyang/Rating-System/HowToUse.md

 - how does user-context.tsx work: Defining a context interface, a contex, a provider and create a custom hook in use-user.ts

 ## todo
+- activity create
-- Event supports transaction for post a event along with aspects
+- √ Event viewset supports transaction for post a event along with aspects
 - √ Dateformat to YYYY-MM-DD
 - √ Error message from UseActivity mutation, use onError from useMutation and mutate.
 - √ Datepicker with react form hook: in onchange, need to convert date object to string